mo42/inven/README.md

 ### Remove or consume item from inventory by ID
-Consume means that used up one piece (ie, the quantity is decremented).
+Consume means that used up one piece (i.e., the quantity is decremented).
 Remove means that the entire record is deleted.
 ```sh
 inven consume 42
 inven remove 43